3 Days in Mexico City: The Ultimate Long Weekend

 Pyramids of Teotihuacan

-If you’re not on a time crunch with a flight to catch, make a stop at the Basilica of Our Lady of Guadalupe, to see the original Guadalupe.
+And if you’re not on a time crunch with a flight to catch, consider stopping at the Basilica of Our Lady of Guadalupe on your way back.
+It’s one of the most important pilgrimage sites in the world—and home to the original image of La Virgen de Guadalupe, a powerful and sacred symbol in Mexican culture.

 Lunch Street Tacos

-If you want to know the best spots, go with a local.
-If not the best advice I was given, was follow your nose and look for a street vendor with lots of people at it.
+If you really want to find the best of the best, go with a local guide—they’ll take you to hidden gems you’d never find on your own.
+But if you’re flying solo, the best advice I got was simple: follow your nose and look for a stand with a crowd.
+If people are lining up, chances are it’s worth it.

 Zócalo and Palacio de Bellas Artes